World Bicycle Relief: Specially-designed bicycles

 World Bicycle Relief designs bicycles specific to the environment in which they will be distributed.
 The WBR bicycle is branded as the Buffalo Bicycle given its strength and durability.
 The WBR Buffalo has a coaster brake for safety and durability, and weighs 50 lb, including a rear rack and fenders.
 It can carry a cargo of 100 kg.
 The frame and fork are built from over-sized, 16-gauge steel, and the wheels have 32 and 40 13-gauge spokes, front and rear respectively, with 18-gauge steel rims.
 The bicycles are assembled in three WBR facilities in Africa—one in Harare, Zimbabwe, one in Lusaka, Zambia, and one in Kisumu, Kenya—to lower costs, be close to the end-user, and to ensure local parts compatibility.

 Mechanic training

-To ensure ongoing maintenance of bicycles, World Bicycle Relief implemented a maintenance training program.
-WBR conducts trainings in groups of 5 - 20 - trainings consisting of a curriculum that encompasses bicycle maintenance, business principles and life skills.
-Additionally, mechanics are supplied with high quality bicycle tools and uniforms.
-Through February 2020, 2,300 mechanics have been trained and equipped to maintain bicycles in their communities in Zambia, Zimbabwe, Kenya and Uganda.
-Additionally, World Bicycle Relief is working with interested mechanics to establish their business with a supply of spare parts to help increase the parts supply in rural sub-Saharan Africa.
+To ensure the long-term maintenance of its bicycles, World Bicycle Relief implements a bicycle mechanic training program across the communities it serves.
+Trainings are typically conducted in groups of 5 to 20 participants and cover bicycle maintenance, business fundamentals, and life skills.
+Mechanics are also equipped with professional-quality tools and uniforms to support their work.
+As of March 2026, World Bicycle Relief has trained and equipped 4,395 mechanics to maintain bicycles in their communities across sub-Saharan Africa.
+The organization also supports interested mechanics in establishing sustainable businesses by providing access to spare parts, helping strengthen the rural bicycle service network and improve long-term access to reliable transportation.